 The piece also points out how unsafe workplaces are not only bad for the people who work in them, but they’re bad for the businesses themselves:

 While some will suggest that these are unnecessary regulations and a fiscal burden to businesses, the truth is that eliminating workplace safety measures is not only bad for workers, it’s also bad for businesses.

 Unsafe workplaces cost companies money.

 Insurance claims increase with increasing worker injuries.
 Employee absenteeism rises in unsafe and unhealthy workplaces.
 In fact, workers took an average of eight days to recuperate from workplace illnesses and injuries in 2015.
 Unsafe workplaces result in higher worker turnover and low employee morale.
 And, in today’s social media driven world, the reputation and brand impact from an unsafe workplace or a needless injury or death are significant.

 Workers Memorial Day is an international day of remembrance every April 28th that calls attention to preventable workplace deaths, diseases, and injuries around the globe.
-You can read the full piece by UFCW International President Marc Perrone on Medium.
+You can read the full piece by UFCW International President Marc Perrone on The Hill.

 April 10, 2017

 Isolina “Izzy” Pistolessi, a member of UFCW Local 400 who works as a nurse at Kaiser Permanente’s Falls Church Care Center in Falls Church, Va., has been chosen to be the recipient of Kaiser Permanente’s National Extraordinary Nurse Award.